YuJieWU99/gr-lora_sdr/README.md

 - You can generate C++ code for flow graph in gnuradio

 - Procedure.
-Follow these steps to run the tests:
+Follow these steps to generate C++ code for flow_graph.grc:

         - Open gnuradio in terminal by typing in
 		```bash